 This is a core module for the Environmental Science course and builds upon the foundation of Level 4 GG4080 Introduction to Physical Geography and Environmental Hazards.
 Ecological concepts are explained using a hierarchical approach: population, community and ecosystem levels of ecology are explored, highlighting the interactions between humans and nature.
 A research-led approach is used to emphasise the models by which ecologists attempt to explain complex biological systems.
 Current issues in biodiversity and conservation are explored through a lecture and seminar programme.
 The lectures are supported through fieldwork and field-based investigations.
 Core knowledge is provided with keynote lectures used to explain concepts.
 The fieldwork elements are designed to develop observing, recording, data analysis, data interpretation and presentation skills.
 The module provides a bridge to students wishing to develop their ecological knowledge and skills at Level 6, in particular GG6400 Research Project and GG6140 GIS: Transforming Geography and the Environment.

-Final year modules build on your environmental knowledge and skills delivered in Year 2, enabling you to apply your knowledge to investigate contemporary environmental science challenges.
+Final year modules build on your environmental knowledge and skills delivered in previous years, enabling you to apply your knowledge to investigate contemporary environmental science challenges.
 Your final year independent research project will reflect your personal environmental interests and help you develop your employability skills.
-You can also choose to apply your knowledge and skills in and overseas setting - currently in South Africa.

 This module has a twin focus on changes that have impacted on Geography and Environment over recent decades and how these have created opportunities for geographical and spatial investigation to address an expanding range of applications.
 Information technology, in particular GIS, is one of the major drivers of change and this module explores the application of GIS in a range of domains encompassing socio-demographic, economic, political, environmental, natural and anthropogenic hazard events.